evmts/tevm-monorepo/docs/introduction/vite.md

 ### Add @evmts/rollup-plugin to your vite/rollup config

 Currently EVMts only supports vite and rollup.
-Watch release updates for NEXTjs suport or check out [using evmts without a plugin](../guide/using-evmts-without-plugins.md)
+Watch release updates for NEXTjs support or check out [using evmts without a plugin](../guide/using-evmts-without-plugins.md)

 Add rollup plugin to vite config or rollup config